 Military service with the Royal Munster Fusiliers

 When war broke out in 1914, Sheehan was aged 41, married with five sons and five daughters.
-There was no requirement for him to sign up and he enlisted voluntary “unless I was forever to stand condemned as a coward before my own conscience”.
-He joined the Royal Munster Fusiliers with four other Irish Nationalist MPs.
-By July 1915 he was a Captain in the regiment fighting in the trenches from 1915-16 on the Western Front’s Loos salient in France.
+There was no requirement for him to sign up and he enlisted voluntarily "unless I was forever to stand condemned as a coward before my own conscience".
+He joined the Royal Munster Fusiliers, which coincided with four other Irish Nationalist MPs enlisting, who were to serve in various regiments.
+By July 1915 he was a Captain in the regiment fighting in the trenches from 1915–16 on the Loos front in France.

-During the fighting and conditions Sheehan suffered deafness through shellfire and ill-health, eventually requiring him to be transferred back to Ballincollig Barracks in Cork.
-By late 1917 he had been decommissioned from the army.
+During the fighting Sheehan suffered ill-health and deafness through shellfire, eventually requiring him to be transferred back to Ballincollig Barracks in Cork.
+By late 1917 he had been discharged from the army.
 Three of his sons had also enlisted in the war effort and Sheehan was to receive the devastating news that both his eldest (Daniel Joseph) and second son (Martin Joseph) had been killed late in the war.
 Both are commemorated on the plaque for sons of Members of the House of Commons in Westminster Hall.

 Sheehan's return to Parliament

-By 1918, Sheehan was back in Parliament voicing his anger and concerns over the conscription of Irish men into the British army.
-Sheehan predicted it would unite all “Irish Nationalists in violent and vehement opposition to you” and reopen “the fundamental hatreds of 700 years.”
-Sheehan’s colleagues William O’Brien MP and Stephen Michael Healy MP joined other Irish MPs and trade unionists in forming the Irish Anti-Conscription Committee.
+By 1918, Sheehan was back in Parliament voicing his anger and grave concerns over the conscription of Irish men into the British army.
+Sheehan predicted it would unite all "Irish Nationalists in violent and vehement opposition to you" and reopen "the fundamental hatreds of 700 years."
+Sheehan's colleagues, William O'Brien MP and Stephen Michael Healy MP, joined other Irish MPs and trade unionists in forming the Irish Anti-Conscription Committee.
 The conscription law (Military Services Bill 1918) was passed in Parliament but no one in Ireland was ever successfully drafted into the army.
+As Sheehan commented:

 As Sinn Fein grew in political strength and the nature of politics changed in Ireland, Sheehan saw little mileage in contesting his old seat in Cork.
-He moved with his family to London and was adopted as a Labour Party candidate for the Limehouse division of Stepney in the East end.
-His election platform of “Land for fighters”, aimed at returning ex-service men, saw him finish second to the returning Liberal candidate.
+He moved with his family to London and was adopted as a Labour Party candidate for the Stepney, Limehouse seat in the East End.
+His election platform of "Land for fighters", aimed at returning ex-service men, saw him finish second to the incumbent Liberal candidate in December 1918.

-Sheehan returned to Dublin in 1926 and became the editor of the Irish Press and Publicity Services and from 1929 editor of the Dublin Chronicle.
-He was also pro-active in assisting former constituents having legally qualified as a barrister in 1911.
+Sheehan travelled back to Dublin in 1926 and became the editor of the Irish Press and Publicity Services and from 1929 editor of the Dublin Chronicle.
+He was also pro-active in assisting former constituents, having qualified as a barrister in 1911.

-Sheehan was to have one last attempt at returning to politics in 1930, standing as a prospective candidate for the Labour Party in the county borough elections in Ireland.
+Sheehan was to have one last attempt at returning to politics in 1930, standing as a prospective candidate for the Labour Party in the Dublin County Council and Borough elections in the Irish Free State.
 However, he was not successful in gaining a nomination.